-Why choose our share option solicitors?
+Why choose our employee incentives solicitors?
 Our experience

 We’re a modern law firm with a difference.
 Our innovative remote operating model means that you can access expert City-grade legal advice from partner-level solicitors at a fraction of the cost of traditional law firms.
 Our solicitors have all been recruited from top 100 UK law firms or large international businesses.
 Find out more about our corporate lawyers here: